ReadingAndThinking.com

 8. The Unhoneymooners by Christina Lauren

 There wasn't any wild, exclusive, and extreme love that I could feel from their getting-along story during the HONEYMOON (fake at the beginning, despite).
-I felt disappointed, truly am.
+I felt disappointed, and truly am.

-But, there is always a BUT in our lives, especially when we read this one.
+But there is always a BUT in our lives, especially when we read this one.

 Seriously, the left fifty percent of the story was so cliché and made me feel suffocated.
 Seriously, was it written by another person?

-How was that supposed to be like that, I just don't get it.
+How was that supposed to be like that?
+I just don't get it.
 It doesn't make any sense.
-Cuz as Ethan told Olive, he was so into her years ago and still has strong feelings for her.
+Cuz, as Ethan told Olive, he was so into her years ago and still has strong feelings for her.

-(‼️I didn't say I can't accept SEXUAL SENSES, OPPOSITE I LOVE NOVELS WITH STEAMY SEX, but could you please write it In a comfortable, steamy-natural-description, and less awkward and oddly way???
+(‼️I didn't say I can't accept SEXUAL SENSES, OPPOSITE I LOVE NOVELS WITH STEAMY SEX, but could you please write it in a comfortable, steamy-natural-description, and less awkward and oddly way???
 Thank you so much!!)
-NOT TO MENTION, Ethan doesn't help gazing eyes at his EX, are you serious?
+NOT TO MENTION, Ethan doesn't help, gazing eyes at his EX.
+Are you serious?

 And he even made everything worse cuz he had no clue about 'why she seems feeling angry and hurt' after 'he can't help thinking about his EX IN FRONT OF Oliver….This is just way too much for me to inhale and exhale easily when I read this part.

-Ridiculously, the apology was accepted?!! and everything is forgotten and they will live happily ever after?
+Ridiculously, the apology was accepted?!! and everything is forgotten, and they will live happily ever after?
 COME ON, please!!!
 He was being an asshole, wasn't he??

-I just wanna ask, Why?
+I just wanna ask, why?
 An apology can erase everything that happened.
-No, it can't, or I mean, this shouldn't be the HEROINE I wish to see, forgiveness isn't that easy sometimes.
+No, it can't, or I mean, this shouldn't be the HEROINE I wish to see; forgiveness isn't that easy sometimes.

 9. The Kiss Thief by L.J.
 Shen